 (B) Contents.
 The petition shall allege the finding of guilt and the delay in sentencing and request that the attorney be suspended immediately from the practice of law pending the imposition of sentence and entry of a judgment of conviction.
 Bar Counsel shall attach to the petition a certified copy of the docket reflecting the finding of guilt or a certified copy of the transcript reflecting the finding of guilt, which shall be prima facie evidence that the attorney was found guilty of the crime charged.

 (e) Temporary Suspension of Attorney.
-Upon consideration of the petition and the answer to the order to show cause, the Court of Appeals may enter an order immediately suspending the attorney from the practice of law, pending further order of the Court, or enter an order containing any other appropriate provisions.
+Upon consideration of the petition and the answer to the order to show cause, the Supreme Court may enter an order immediately suspending the attorney from the practice of law, pending further order of the Court, or enter an order containing any other appropriate provisions.
 The provisions of Rules 19-741 and 19-743, as applicable, apply to an order suspending an attorney under this section.

 Cross reference: Rule 19-741.